TiagoBsCastro/SLICER/README.md

 ### Collaborative Research

-SLICER has also been used in other papers to quantify the impact of baryons on cosmological analysis of weak lensing data.
+SLICER has also been used in other papers to quantify the impact of baryons on the cosmological analysis of weak lensing data.

 * Harnois-Déraps, J., Martinet, N., Castro, T., Dolag, K., Giblin, B., et al. (2021).
 Cosmic shear cosmology beyond two-point statistics: A combined peak count and correlation function analysis of DES-Y1.
 Monthly Notices of the Royal Astronomical Society, 506(2), 1623-1650. https://doi.org/10.1093/mnras/stab1623